Fruit Ninja: Puss in Boots

-Fruit Ninja: Puss in Boots is a video game developed and published by Halfbrick Studios.
+Fruit Ninja: Puss in Boots is a mobile video game developed and published by Halfbrick Studios.
 A spin-off from the highly successful Fruit Ninja, it is also a crossover of the 2011 animated film Puss in Boots.
 The game was released on October 20, 2011.

 Gameplay

 Fruit Ninja: Puss in Boots is an action game with many similarities to Fruit Ninja.
 The players are able to swipe across the screen to cut various types of fruit as they appear.
 Each sliced fruit will raise the score for a certain number of points, with bombs that appear occasionally.

 The game features two new modes: Desperado and Bandito.
 A new take on Fruit Ninjas Classic Mode, Desperado Mode features new Magic Beans with new waves and more fruits.
 The session ends if three fruits get off the screen without being sliced, or if only one bomb explodes.
 Each Magic Bean will give 25 points in case none of the lives are lost in that moment.
 It can also restore hearts if the player has lost at least one life.

 Developed exclusively for Fruit Ninja: Puss in Boots, Bandito Mode is a challenge adventure that consists of three Acts and the Finale, where the players must work through a number of increasingly difficult and varied mini-games that are chosen by random.
 For each mini-game, the overall score is based on the sliced fruit count, swipes per fruit, and reflexes.
 Puss in Boots will make remarks and comments during the play, voiced by Antonio Banderas.

 The dojo from Fruit Ninja has been re-branded to Stash.
 It contains new blades and three themed backgrounds to unlock, by completing specific goals.
 There is a support for the platforms like OpenFeint and Game Center.